 The constitution of the CAC-40 is based on several factors.
 The most important of these are:

-The free float adjusted market capitalisation of qualifying companies
+- The free float adjusted market capitalization of qualifying companies

 Let’s look at each of these in turn:

-Although it’s the benchmark French index, a company doesn’t necessarily have to be French to be included on the CAC-40.
-The index rules state that to be eligible for selection a company must trade in Euros and have Euronext Paris as its reference market – although it can still be featured if it has a different reference market but fulfils other criteria, such as significant trading presence in France.
+Although it’s the benchmark French index, a company doesn’t necessarily have to be French to be included on the index and available at CAC-40 brokers.
+The rules state that to be eligible for selection a company must trade in Euros and have Euronext Paris as its reference market – although it can still be featured if it has a different reference market but fulfils other criteria, such as significant trading presence in France.
 This is why there are currently two multinationals in the CAC-40 which list Euronext Amsterdam as their reference market.

-To work out a company’s market capitalisation, the following formula is used:
+To work out a company’s market capitalization, the following formula is used:

 Company’s share price x number of outstanding shares

 The free float factor then redefines the outstanding shares by subtracting any restricted or closely-held shares; therefore, only taking into account shares that are theoretically tradable on the market (any shares not quoted in Euros are also excluded).